rileha/Azure-Data-Engineering-Project---Tokyo-Olympics/README.md

 # Overview

-This project focuses on building an end-to-end data engineering pipeline for data related to the Tokyo Olympic Games, using Data Lake Gen2, Data Factory, Databricks & Synapse Analytics within Azure.
+This project focuses on building an end-to-end data engineering pipeline for data related to the Tokyo Olympic Games, using Data Lake Gen2, Data Factory, Databricks & SQL Database within Azure.

-The pipeline ingests data, transforms and analyses displaying the data in a PowerBI report for data-driven insights into the Olympic Games event.
+The pipeline ingests data, transforms and analyses, displaying the data in a PowerBI report for data-driven insights into the Olympic Games event.

 # Tech Stack